-If you’re trying to fit in just one more camping trip or road trip before school starts and summer fades, be sure to have enough snacks to go around.
-For an easy, yet still nourishing, snack on the go here’s a simple recipe for trail mix kids can make.
+If you’re trying to fit in just one more camping trip or road trip as school starts and summer fades, be sure to have enough snacks to go around.
+For an easy, healthy snack on the go here’s a simple recipe for trail mix kids can make from this season’s harvests and healthy nuts.
+Raw nut soaking tutorial included!

 How Do You Make Your Own Trail Mix for Kids